-- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) for 20-30 minutes every 2 hours daily until your first post-operative visit.
+- Icing is very important in the initial post-operative period and should begin immediately after surgery. - Use icing machine continuously or ice packs (if machine not prescribed) for 20-30 minutes every 2 hours daily until your first post-operative visit - remember to keep leg elevated to level of chest while icing.
 Avoid frostbite to the skin by not using icepacks for more than 30 minutes at a time. - You do not need to wake up in the middle of the night to change over the ice machine or icepacks unless you are uncomfortable.